Keavon/Thesis/src/paper/thesis.md

 Taking the ink brush style even further, this test proves the effective ability to replicate the look of watered-down ink which behaves in nontrivial ways.
 Painting areas of a dry page makes the wet areas store water in a tapered dome-like shape because of surface tension, causing the ink particles to dry onto the page quickest near the edges as the wet area contracts during the drying process.
 This leaves behind a darker perimeter where the extents of the brushed area wet the page, then an inner region where the ink flows in unique patterns of greater concentration within the blob of water.
 This test, shown in Figure 26, illustrates that procedural generation based on noise textures lends itself very well to emulating that phenomenon.
 All other brush models besides simulation are incapable of achieving a similar look.
 The brush preview in this case looks remarkably photorealistic.

 ![](results-diluted-ink.png)

 <div id="fig-26" class="figure-caption">
 Figure 26: Results emulating a watered-down ink brush.
 </div>

 <h3 id="ch-6-4">6.4 Dotted Stamp Roller</h3>

 Deviating from the category of brushes alltogether and using an alternate application method such as a roller is a good method of testing robustness of the technique.
 This example, shown in Figure 27, successfully provides an organic look by integrating random variation and pressure into the semi-regular grid pattern of the referenced style.
-This also remains simple and beginner-friendly by using only a handfull of nodes.
+This also remains simple and beginner-friendly by using only a handful of nodes.

 ![](results-stipple-roller.png)

 <div id="fig-27" class="figure-caption">
 Figure 27: Results emulating a dotted stamp roller.
 </div>